Architj875/rswi_analysis/README.md

 ---

-## ✅ Verification Checklist

-- [x] Linear Regression imported
-- [x] Model training code added
-- [x] Predictions clipped between 0-1
-- [x] Binary classification threshold implemented
-- [x] Model evaluation code updated
-- [x] Results dictionary includes Linear Regression
-- [x] Model count updated to 5
-- [x] Untitled-1.ipynb created
-- [x] Documentation complete
-- [x] All files verified

----

 ## 📅 Project Timeline

 - **Date**: 28-10-2025
 - **Status**: ✅ Complete
-- **User Request**: Add Linear Regression algorithm
 - **Result**: ✅ Successfully Implemented

 ---

 ## 🎯 Summary

 The RWSI dataset analysis is now complete with all 5 machine learning algorithms including the newly added Linear Regression model.
-The code is production-ready and available in **Untitled-1.ipynb** for immediate use.
+The code is production-ready and available in **rswi_analysis.ipynb** for immediate use.

 **Ready to analyze!** 🚀